thomasbaetge/gardena_smart/README.md

 My installation is on a linux machine, so this document refers to Linux (tested on RPI3B+ and Intel NUC, running Debian 11.)

 **Update 04/23**
-Due to some changes, my API key got blocked, because the restart was too fast (I assume) new version will take care of the service restart with a delay of 60 secs. please make sure you set the service restart policy to 'no' as restarting is handled by the sortware itself now.
+Due to some changes, my API key got blocked, because the restart was too fast (I assume), which was caused by the websocket connection raising errors ever few minutes.
-Also autorization has been adopted to the recent API changes, User and PW are no longer required.
+I have now implemented a propper reconnect for the websocket, so it seems no longer required to restart the service itself.

 **How to install:**
 Download GardenaSmart.py and place it somewhere in your user directory.